 Kathryn and I have a tradition of road tripping to Las Vegas the weekend before Christmas.
 We’ve been doing it since 2007.

 However, since last weekend, the trip has been growing increasingly uncertain.
 A certain family health issue — I don’t want to elaborate right now — has been threatening to interfere with the trip.
-Road trip to Las Vegas
+Continue reading Road trip to Las Vegas appears to be happening

 When Kathryn boarded the Charlotte-to-Phoenix leg of our return trip from Richmond, she was already an attractive woman.
 By the time we landed, though, something had changed.
 She seemed even sexier.
 More radiant.
-Wife upgraded
+Continue reading Is my wife sexier now that she’s Silver Preferred?

 When I lived in Richmond, I wasn’t much of a church-goer.
 In the three years I lived there, I can count the number of times I attended Mass on one hand.
 Zero.
-Cathedral of the Sacred Heart in Richmond
+Continue reading Richmond, Virginia: Cathedral of the Sacred Heart

 I don’t often splurge on hotels.
 It just seems like a poor use of my travel budget.
 As long as a room is reasonably clean, reasonably located, and reasonably priced, I’m happy.
 It’s rare that I spend more than $100 a night for a room in all but the world’s most expensive cities.
 In the United States, the major three-star chains are more than adequate.
-Jefferson Hotel in Richmond
+Continue reading Richmond, Virginia: Splurge at the Jefferson Hotel

 I like to travel light.
 The easiest way to travel light is to limit the amount of footwear I pack.
 I typically travel with at most two sets of footwear.
 More often than not, it’s just the one set I’m wearing when I leave the house.
 This one set of footwear is often a pair of well worn hiking shoes.
 If any part of such shoes is going to fail, it’s most likely the laces.
 I’ve found this out the hard way.
-Why you should pack shoelaces
+Continue reading I usually pack shoelaces

 The Church of Our Lady of Guadalupe is perhaps the most photographed building in Puerto Vallarta.
 It’s located in the heart of the city center.
 We decided to go there for Sunday Mass during our stay.
-Church of Our Lady of Guadalupe in Puerto Vallarta
+Continue reading Puerto Vallarta: Church of Our Lady of Guadalupe

 Prior to our recent trip to Puerto Vallarta, I hadn’t arrived in Mexico by air since a 1989 vacation to Ixtapa with my parents.
 So, in stark contrast to my previous experience, I was pleasantly surprised to see Puerto Vallarta has a clean, modern international airport terminal.
 Complete with air-conditioned jetways, no less.
-Timeshare gauntlet at the airport in Puerto Vallarta
+Continue reading Puerto Vallarta: Running the gauntlet at the airport

 Kathryn and I recently spent seven days in Puerto Vallarta.
 Other than the rides between the airport and our resort, we did not use a taxi once.
 All our travel around Puerto Vallarta and the surrounding areas was on the local buses.
-Riding the bus in Puerto Vallarta
+Continue reading Puerto Vallarta: Getting around by bus

 Kathryn and I arrived home safely from Mexico yesterday evening.
 I’ll continue posting updates until I’ve run out of stories from the trip.
 More photos are coming too.